Skip to main content

 The aim of our review is to consider the practices in place when DNACPR decisions are applied to adult patients (over the age of 18), and whether patient views and considerations are respected.

-We will consider whether DNACPR decisions reflect the priorities of the individual, as well as their preferred information requirements, and whether a DNACPR decision is clearly recorded and communicated between healthcare professionals, and with the patient and those close to them.
+We considered whether DNACPR decisions reflect the priorities of the individual, as well as their preferred information requirements, and whether a DNACPR decision is clearly recorded and communicated between healthcare professionals, and with the patient and those close to them.

 • Are DNACPR decisions being respectfully communicated to patients and those close to them, and are they clearly recorded and communicated between healthcare professionals?